 Enclosure:

 You may purchase an enclosure and count it toward your $60 budget.

+You may get a big and ugly enclosure from Valvano/McDermott (come check it out)

 You may build your enclosure separately (the enclosure will be judged on functionality and not beauty).
 You can use resources from Texas InventionWorks (TIW) to create your box (resources used from TIW will not count toward your $60 budget).
 Here are some resources TIW offers: